-You must notify the Office of Human Resources in writing within 30 days if, after electing COBRA, you or a family member become entitled to Medicare (Part A, Part B, or both) or become covered under other group health plan coverage.
+You must notify the COBRA Administrator in writing within 30 days if, after electing COBRA, you or a family member become entitled to Medicare (Part A, Part B, or both) or become covered under other group health plan coverage.
 You must follow the notice procedures specified in this notice.